billpg/HashBack/README.md

 Not yet knowing for sure if the request came from the real Carol or not, it makes a new GET request to retrieve that text file at the supplied URL.
 Once it arrives it compares the hash inside that file with the hash it calculated for itself from the request body.
 As the two hashes match, it concludes the request did genuinely come from Carol.

-Satisfied the request is genuine, the Saas service generates a Bearer token and returns it to the caller as the response to the POST request, together with its expiry time.
+Satisfied the request is genuine, the Saas service generates a Bearer token and returns it to the caller as the response to the POST request, together with its expiry time.<!--CASE_STUDY_RESPONSE-->
 ```
 {
-    "BearerToken": "TODO",
+    "BearerToken": "eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJjYXJvbC5leGFtcGxlIiwiaXNzIjoic2Fzcy5leGFtcGxlIiwiaWF0IjotMjYxNTIyODAyODAsImV4cCI6LTI2MTUyMTk3NDgwfQ.UA9Xinu2aYmyO1jWJ-04weloxsfNDIioOMR7P4QwM9I",
-    "ExpiresAt": "jdjdjdj",
+    "ExpiresAt": "1141-04-09T12:42:00Z"
 }
 ```